 Students in the field of History of Science must take, in addition to other required coursework, the historical colloquium (290) in each semester of their first two years.
 The 290 is worth 1 unit and is graded on a Satisfactory/Unsatisfactory basis.

-B. 8 to 12 units in the second field: two graduate seminars in any combination of 275s and 280s or one 285 and either one 275 or one 280.
-Students with equal first and second fields must take a minimum of two graduate seminars in any combination of 275s and 280s in each field and at least one 285 in each field.
-Students choosing this option must meet the language requirement in each field.
+B. 8 to 12 units in the second and third fields: two graduate seminars in any combination of 275s and 280s or one 285 and either one 275 or one 280.

-C. 3 to 4 units in the third field: one graded course in a field and department other than history.
+C. 3 to 4 units in the third field: one Graduate level graded course in a field and department other than history.

 D. 4 units of methodology: Historical Method and Theory (283).
-Students are strongly encouraged to take this course in their first or second year.
+Students are required to take this in their first semester.

 E. 2 units of pedagogy: Teaching History Pedagogy Seminar (formerly 300, now 375).
 A pedagogy course is required of all first-time graduate student instructors (GSIs).
-Students are strongly encouraged to take the Department of History’s 375, which is offered in the fall semester only.
+Students are required to take the Department of History’s 375 during their second semester.